Files

 6. View the Output Dataset

-To view the output dataset, click on the PublicArt writer feature type to open the popup menu, then click on the View Written Data button.
+To view the output dataset, click on the PublicArt writer feature type to open the mini toolbar, then click on the View Written Data button.

-In Visual Preview, you should have 185 features containing all of the public art in Vancouver.
+In Visual Preview, you should have 185 features that contain all the public art in Vancouver.

 Advanced

-Since we are writing all of the Excel sheets into one Esri shapefile and they all have the same schema, when we were adding the reader, we could have set the Workflow Options to Single Merged Feature Type.
+Since we are writing all the Excel sheets into one Esri shapefile, and they all have the same schema, when we added the reader, we could have set the Workflow Options to Single Merged Feature Type.
 This would have resulted in only one reader feature type on the canvas with all of the sheets merged into one.
-By doing this, it will also enable the fme_feature_type attribute (which is found in the Format Attributes tab in the reader feature type parameters) that contains each of the neighborhood names.
+By doing this, it will also enable the fme_feature_type attribute (found in the Format Attributes tab of the reader feature type parameters), which contains each of the neighborhood names.

 Next, add an AttributeManager and rename fme_feature_type to NeighName.
 The final step will be to add NeighName to the writer feature type user attributes.
-See the Advanced-ExcelToShapefile.fmw workspace that is included in the downloads for more details.
+Refer to the Advanced-ExcelToShapefile.fmw workspace, included in the downloads, for more details.

 Data Attribution